vildenst/In_Silico_Heart_Models/README.md

 # Pipeline for patient specific 3D heart models #

 This manual is based on Mac OS with homebrew.
 However, all installation requirements are described in detail such that it can be done from other systems as well.

-To get access to the content of this repository, you can clone it through the terminal:
+l.
+Clone into this repository through the terminal from a suitable location on you Mac/computer:
 ```$ git clone https://github.com/vildenst/In_Silico_Heart_Models.git```.
+l.
+Change into the repository by the following command: ```$ cd In_Silico_Heart_Models```.

 ## Step 1: Software requirements ##